These nutty, melt-in-your mouth Hazelnut Cookies are a treat for any tea, shower or holiday spread. Serve plain or with chocolate and more nuts.

 I love plain buttery shortbread with a cup or coffee or tea.
 It’s like a comfort dessert.
-If you like hazelnuts, you’ll love the added texure and taste in these cookies.
-The hazelnut flavour is not just a hint.
-It’s prominent, especially if you add even more on top of the chocolate smear.
+These hazelnut cookies are simply shortbread cookies with hazelnuts.
+The hazelnuts add great texture and taste.
+The hazelnut flavor is not just a hint.
+It’s prominent, especially if you sprinkle extra on top of the chocolate smear.
 The cookies are pretty simple to make and a nice addition to the holiday showcase.
-I used a recipe from An Italian In My Kitchen.

 Tailor To Your Taste